wirewright/wirewright/pdoc.md

 (equal 100 200) ;; => false
 ```

-This feature may lead one to neat patterns like the following:
+This feature may lead one to neat patterns such as:

 ```wwml
 (value (%value k v_) k_) => (ok v)